academe/google-webfonts-for-woo-framework/README.md

 # Installation

 1. Clone this repository.
-2. Put the google-webfonts-for-woo-framework directory and all its contents into the archive google-webfonts-for-woo-framework.zip
+2. Put the google-fonts-for-woo-framework directory and all its contents into the archive google-fonts-for-woo-framework.zip
 3. Install the zip file into WordPres as a plugin in the normal way.

 The "releases" directory holds released zip files for convenience.
-The latest release is also available as google-webfonts-for-woo-framework-latest.zip
+The latest release is also available as google-fonts-for-woo-framework-latest.zip

 # Notes